farmergreg/ahk-iar/README.md

 - Press ENTER
 - An Explorer Window will open.
 Place this script inside the folder.
 Make sure to edit it and put your username and password in.
 - Also create a shortcut to your web browser in this folder so that it will also automatically start.
-- Setup your web browser so that it's homepage is IamResponding.com
+- Setup your web browser so that the homepage is IamResponding.com
 - Install AutoHotKey ( https://www.autohotkey.com/ )
 - Reboot the computer.
 It should:
   - Automatically login